 Silken Chocolate Vegan Pie

-My Goodness Kitchen’s Soy-Free Silken Chocolate Pie shouldn't work and it certainly shouldn't be a mind-blowing spoonful of silken creamy goodness.
-But it is and it’s made from chickpeas.
+Making Thyme for Health's Soy-Free Silken Chocolate Pie shouldn't work and it certainly shouldn't be a mind-blowing spoonful of silken creamy goodness.
+But it is and it’s made from avocado and whipped coconut cream.
 You’re welcome.

 Vegan Apple Crumble

 Apple crumble is one of those comfort desserts that makes you feel warm and fuzzy.
 And this easy Vegan Apple Crumble from Vegan Easy ticks all the boxes.
 With a delicious layer of sweet apples and a thick golden crumble topping with oaty clumps that taste like buttery cookies, but without the need for butter, white flour or refined white sugar.